- How to create a Container column in a Table control?

 - Position the requested controls in the Container cell of the first row found in the Table control.
 You can:

-- move the existing controls found in the window to the Container column.
+- move the existing controls in the window to the Container column.

-- drag/drop the items of the analysis displayed in the project explorer.
+- drag and drop the items from the analysis displayed in the "Project explorer" pane.

 - In the description of the Container column, specify (if necessary) the main control of the column ("General" tab) and validate.

 The main control of the Container column corresponds to the control handled by default in the column.
 For example: